-The normal physiological mechanism of glucose absorption from the bloodstream is mediated by the insulin hormone.
-This hormone is secreted from pancreatic beta cells as a reaction to food consumption.
+The normal physiological mechanism of glucose absorption from the bloodstream is mediated by the hormone insulin, which is secreted from pancreatic beta cells as a reaction to food consumption.

-store them as glycogen, a glucose reserve, available between meals and during the night fast) and the fat tissue (in the event of excessive eating).
+Insulin is in charge of facilitating glucose absorption into muscle cells, the liver cells (which stores energy reserves to use between meals and during the night's fast) and fat tissue (in the event of excessive eating).

-The insulin is secreted after a meal in reaction to increased blood glucose levels (any food we eat, is broken down into sugar, even protein or fat are broken down and are utilized by the body to produce sugar) and mediates the glucose entry into the cells.
+Insulin is secreted after a meal in reaction to increased blood glucose levels (any food we eat, is broken down into sugar, even protein or fat are broken down and are utilized by the body to produce sugar) and helps glucose enter the cells.

-The brain and nerve system functions require a constant supply of glucose in order to maintain normal physiological functions, therefore, the blood glucose levels during fasting should remain in the narrow margin between 80 and 100 mg/deciliter.
-The liver breaks down the glycogen reserves during fasting, between meals and during the night sleep.
-In addition, when the hunger sensation is extended, the body breaks down the fat reserves and when the diabetes disease is on a severe, the muscle proteins are broken down as well.
+Brain and nervous system functions require a constant supply of glucose in order to maintain normal physiological functions, therefore, the blood glucose levels during fasting should remain in the narrow margin between 80 and 100 mg/deciliter.
+The liver breaks down glycogen reserves during fasting, between meals and during sleep.
+In addition, when you feel hungry, the body breaks down fat reserves.
+Muscle proteins can also be broken down in the case of severe diabetes.

 What is glucose tolerance?
 How does diabetes develop?
 And what are its possible complications?